Gokul-v-6/FPGA-IP-DEVELOPMENT/Task 3/Readme.md

 The above images show the instantiated module in SoC

 - Changes from Task 2
-  - LEDS is made from output reg to inout for Bidirectional flow.
+  - LEDS is changed from output reg to inout for Bidirectional flow.
   - Direction register added in Gpio_ip and mapped to a memory address.
   - Readback logic.